cqframework/cql-language-server/README.md

 ## Related Projects

-[Clinical Quality Language](https://github.com/cqframework/clinical_quality_language) - Tooling in support of the CQL specification, including the CQL verifier/translator used in this project.
+[Clinical Quality Language](https://github.com/cqframework/clinical_quality_language) - Tooling in support of the CQL specification, including the CQL verifier/translator and engine used in this project.

-[CQL Engine](https://github.com/DBCG/cql_engine) - Open source Java-based ELM evaluation engine.
+[Clinical Reasoning](https://github.com/cqframework/clinical-reasoning) - Provides for complete evaluation of CQL logic, as well as implementations of operations defined by the FHIR Clinical Reasoning module and related FHIR IGs.

-[CQL Evaluator](https://github.com/DBCG/cql-evaluator) - Integrates the CQL Translator and CQL Engine into an execution environment, and provides implementations of operations defined by FHIR IGs.
+[VSCode Plugin](https://github.com/cqframework/vscode-cql) - Makes use of this CQL Language Server to provide CQL language capabilities for the VSCode environment.

 ## Commit Policy